Aderyn1121/vibe/documentation/documentation.md

 # Vibe
+### by Geoffrey Otieno, Zachary Henderson and Emily Burnham

 Vibe is a free, social music platform with an emphasis on finding music suited to your 'vibe'.
 From rock, to jazz, to pop and everything around and in-between, Vibe will help you create your perfect playlist.